acakebro/dsa3101-2210-13-lta/README.md

 LTA Modelling by group 13

-├── backend
+├── backend <br />
-│   ├── Exploratory Scripts
+│   ├── Exploratory Scripts <br />
-│   │   └──  API-Exploration - making api calls and understanding the data we have │   │   └──  Dummy - combining the functions using dummy values to output a data frame │   │   └──  Image-Processing-Related - other ways we tried to process the image │   ├── Image-Processing - final scripts we used to get data from images and their saved outputs │   └── Model - finalised scripts that we containerise ├── frontend
+│   │   └──  API-Exploration - making api calls and understanding the data we have <br />
+│   │   └──  Dummy - combining the functions using dummy values to output a data frame <br />
+│   │   └──  Image-Processing-Related - other ways we tried to process the image <br />
+│   ├── Image-Processing - final scripts we used to get data from images and their saved outputs <br />
+│   └── Model - finalised scripts that we containerise <br />
+├── frontend <br />
-│   ├── interface
+│   ├── interface <br />
-│   ├── src
+│   ├── src <br />
-│   ├── Procfile
+│   ├── Procfile <br />
-│   └── runtime.txt
+│   └── runtime.txt <br />
-├── .gitattributes
+├── .gitattributes <br />
-├── .gitignore
+├── .gitignore <br />
-└── docker-compose.yml
+└── docker-compose.yml <br />